polterguy/phosphorusfive/plugins/p5.lambda/README.md

     innerValue:Yup, we branched!
 ```

-The ".string" parts at the end of our expression above, will convert the results of our expression, into a string, which of course will create
+The _".string"_ parts at the end of our expression above, will convert the results of our expression, into a string, which of course will create
-a match for our conditional statement, since this value of our expression, will equal the constant string value of "5" in our '=' condition.
+a match for our conditional statement, since this value of our expression, will equal the constant string value of _"5"_ in our '=' condition.

-There exists 8 comparison "operators" in p5.lambda. "=", "!=", ">", "<", ">=", "<=", in addition to the two "like comparison" operators
+There exists 8 comparison "operators" in p5.lambda. "=", "!=", ">", "<", ">=", "<=", in addition to two like comparison operators
 "\~" and "!\~".
-The first 6 of these "operators", does what you'd expect them to do, and works the same way in most other programming
+The first 6 of these _"operators"_, does what you'd expect them to do, and works the same way in most other programming
-languages - While the two latter "like comparison" operators, works the same way as the tilde (\~) works in expressions, and are logically
+languages - While the two latter _"like comparison"_ operators, works the same way as the tilde (\~) works in expressions, and are logically
-the equivalent of asking "does this string exist in the condition".
+the equivalent of asking _"does this string exist in the condition"_.
 Imagine the following code as an illustration.

 ```
 _x:thomas hansen
 if:x:/../*/_x?value
-  ~:hans
+  ~:hansen
   create-widget
     element:h1
     innerValue:Yup, we branched!
 ```

-The above condition will yield "true", since the string of "hans" do exist in the return value of the initial expression.
+The above condition will yield true, since the string of _"hansen"_ do exist in the return value of the initial expression.
 Notice, that this
 is a case sensitive string comparison, and only works for string comparisons.
 Or to be more precise, the values of both the constant, and the
-expression, will be automatically converted to "strings" before they're compared for a match.
+expression, will be automatically converted to strings before they're compared for a match.
+For the record, all comparison operators are actually

-For the record, all "comparison operators" are actually Active Events, and you can easily create your own "extension comparison operators",
+simply Active Events, and you can easily create your own extension comparison operators, creating your own Active Events, simply making sure you
-creating your own Active Events, simply making sure you return "true" if they are supposed to evaluate to true.
+return true if they are supposed to evaluate to true.

 ### More conditions, compound comparisons